aol/obi_ios_creditcard_cocoa/README.md

+/*

+ * AMERICA ONLINE CONFIDENTIAL INFORMATION

+ *

+ * Copyright (c) 2016 AOL Inc

+ *

+ * All Rights Reserved.
+Unauthorized reproduction, transmission, or

+ * distribution of this software is a violation of applicable laws.

+ */

 ## Installation with CocoaPods

 Please use CocoaPods to install this library.
 Just add the below code in your Podfile and run **pod install**.